Cat diseases

 Diseases of the Norwegian Forest Cat

-The Norwegian Forest Cat is considered a robust, original breed of cat originating from the forests of Scandinavia.
-Its thick coat, powerful muscles, and natural resilience make it a popular family cat.
-However, even this natural breed is subject to typical hereditary diseases and health risks that every cat owner should be aware of.
+The Norwegian Forest Cat is considered a robust, original cat breed originating from the forests of Scandinavia.
+Its dense fur, strong musculature, and natural resilience make it a popular family cat.
+However, even this natural breed has typical hereditary diseases and health risks that every cat owner should be aware of.

-In this article, as a veterinarian, I explain the most common diseases of the Norwegian Forest Cat, discussing diagnosis, treatment, and prognosis, and showing you how to keep your cat healthy.
+In this article, I, as a veterinarian, explain the most common diseases of the Norwegian Forest Cat, discuss diagnosis, treatment and prognosis, and show how you can keep your cat healthy.

 Diseases of the Norwegian Forest Cat Read More »